ledza228/OwnOBS/README.md

 For capturing your should press Start.
 And after that recording will start If you wanna stop recording you should press Stop After some seconds your .gif file will be ready

+P.S.
+PYTHON IS SHITTY LANGUAGE FOR THIS STUFF